 Bed Bugs Bites – Bed bugs bites will not pose any health risk.
 Although the bite is itchy and causes allergic reactions in some people, it is not known to cause any disease.
 However, scratching the bites can expose the skin and possibly cause secondary infections.

 Flea Bites – Fleas are potential carriers and transmitters of diseases to humans.
-These include, plague and typhus.
-They can also transmit “cat scratch fever” to cats which is then transferred to humans.
-In addition, fleas can host tapeworms.
+These include plague and typhus.
+They can also transmit “cat scratch fever” to cats, which is then transferred to humans.
+Also, fleas can host tapeworms.
 These can find their way into your pets and your family.

 How Long Do The Bites Last?

 Bed Bug Bites – The time taken by bed bugs bites to heal varies from one person to another.
 They can last up to two weeks.
-If your skin is not very sensitive to bed bug bites, you expect the effects of the bite to go way in less than a week.
+If your skin is not very sensitive to bed bug bites, you expect the bite’s effects to go way in less than a week.
 Some people will not experience any symptoms of bed bug bites.

-However, if your skin is allergic to bed bug bites, you might experience very serious reactions.
-The bites become itchy and you can’t resist constant scratching.
-This leads to blisters that take long to heal.
+However, if your skin is allergic to bed bug bites, you might experience severe reactions.
+The bites become itchy, and you can’t resist constant scratching.
+This leads to blisters that take a long to heal.

-Flea Bites – Flea bites can take between one day and two weeks to heal depending on the sensitivity of your skin.
-Most people will not experience any serious reactions to flea bites.
-In fact the symptoms might go away within one or two days.
+Flea Bites – Flea bites can take between one day and two weeks to heal, depending on your skin’s sensitivity.
+Most people will not experience any severe reactions to flea bites.
+The symptoms might go away within one or two days.

-If you have quite a sensitive skin, flea bites might result to serious reactions on your skin.
+If you have quite sensitive skin, flea bites might result in severe reactions on your skin.
 The flea saliva left on your skin causes itchiness and swelling.
-Constant scratching results to serious blisters which might take up to two weeks to heal.
+Constant scratching results in severe blisters, which might take up to two weeks to heal.